Hostpug/WHMCS-Zoho-Books/README.md

-# WHMCS Zoho Books Sync Module
+# Free WHMCS Zoho Books Module - Indian GST Act Compliant

-This WHMCS addon module provides a seamless, automated integration between your WHMCS billing system and Zoho Books.
-Designed for reliability and compliance, it accurately maps clients, invoices, payments, and refunds into Zoho Books in real-time, while offering a robust bulk migration engine for historical data.
+Looking for the best **Free WHMCS Zoho Books Module**?
+The Hostpug Zoho Books Sync Module provides a seamless, real-time automated integration between your WHMCS billing platform and Zoho Books accounting software.

+Specially designed to comply strictly with the **Indian GST Act**, this **Free WHMCS GST Module** intelligently categorizes transactions, accurately maps Place of Supply, and files invoices perfectly for your GSTR-1 returns.
+Whether you are billing domestic B2B/B2C clients or handling overseas exports, this module completely automates your accounting compliance.

 ## Screenshots